gwdetchar/gwdetchar/docs/lasso/index.rst

    This utility requires authentication with `LIGO.ORG` credentials for archived frame data access.

 ---------------------------
-gwdetchar-lasso-correlation
+gwdetchar.lasso
 ---------------------------

-The `gwdetchar-lasso-correlation` tool searches for long, slow correlations between one channel identified as a primary (typically gravitational-wave strain) and several other (typically thousands of) auxiliary channels.
+The :mod:`gwdetchar.lasso` command-line interface searches for long, slow correlations between one channel identified as a primary (typically gravitational-wave strain) and several other (typically thousands of) auxiliary channels.
 For a full explanation of the available command-line arguments and options, you can run

-.. command-output:: gwdetchar-lasso-correlation --help
+.. command-output:: python -m gwdetchar.lasso --help